 Some people think of Steve Jobs and other tech luminaries as lone geniuses.
-That’s more myth than reality, though.
+That’s more myth than reality though.
 Jobs stood alone onstage to introduce the first iPhone in 2007, but behind the scenes he worked with a massive team to make it.

 The creation of most tech products, in fact, requires teamwork between multiple departments: IT, engineering, marketing and sales, among others.
-And those interdepartmental teams are led by project managers.
+And those interdepartmental teams are led by product managers.
 They’re sometimes referred to as “CEOs of the product,” but that title isn’t quite accurate because product managers have little direct authority over their teams.

 The role has a special mystique because it requires no coding, a rarity among tech jobs.
 Not that coding skills hurt.
 Still, product management is about vision, managerial finesse, having a strong sense of why a company’s products matter and always striving to improve on what’s already out there.
-Project managers also are tasked with getting stakeholder support and distinguishing essential ideas from duds.
+Product managers also are tasked with getting stakeholder support and distinguishing essential ideas from duds.

 Product manager with a decade of experience managing hospitality and transportation technologies

 I was reorganized into my first role as a product manager.
-My background was marketing brand.
+My background was in marketing and branding.
 But having the product manager experience at one company, I was able to take it to another company.
 A lot of the folks that I’ve talked to who have been doing it for more than a decade, like I have, have similar stories.
-Product has just now, in the last three to five years, gotten to a point where that people really train for product roles and aspire to be product managers.
+Product has just now, in the last three to five years, gotten to a point where people really train for product roles and aspire to be product managers.

 Product manager at Asana and co-author of Cracking the PM Interview

 I started as a product manager right out of college.
 I was a computer science undergrad.
 You don’t need to have a technical background to be a great product manager, but if you want to go directly into product management it helps.
 I was lucky enough to know people who suggested the role to me, and I think problem-solving skills helped me get it.